KaloyanT/weatherApp/README.md

 This is a simple Weather App for personal usage, which can display the current weather in predefined cities around the world and can also save the weather data for each day for each city.
 The idea is to be able to display a weather history for the given city and to compare the weather in different cities.
 I have planned to use Spring Boot and MySQL for the back-end and the database and React for the front-end.
-I also want to learn React by using it for this simple project, so that's why the front-end project folder is still missing.
-I am still learning... :)
+Currently the front-end project is missing since I am still learning React.

 Back end:
 1. JDK 1.8+